tsavola/lep/README.md

     !variable expression

-The variable name is any character string excluding whitespace, `(` and `)` characters.
+The variable name is any character string excluding whitespace, `(` and `)`.
 The expression is an otherwise usual [S-expression](https://en.wikipedia.org/wiki/S-expression), but the outermost parentheses may be omitted in some cases (when the first term is an atom).